-Regular classroom plus resource room help: A child with a disability attends a regular class and receives assistance at or through the resource room program.
+Resource Room: A child with a disability attends a regular class and receives assistance at or through the special education resource room for no more than 60% of the child's school day.

-Regular classroom plus part-time special class: A child with a disability attends a regular class and a self-contained special education classroom.
+Self-contained Special Education Class: A child with a disability attends a self-contained special class for more than 60% of their school day.